GenomeDK/genomedk-docs/content/getting-started.rst

     (amazing-project) [fe1]$ python -c 'import pysam; print(pysam.__version__)' 0.6.0

-Notice that the prompt changed to show you, that you're now in the *amazing-project* environment.
+Notice that the prompt changed to show you that you're now in the *amazing-project* environment.

 Conda can install any kind of software.
 This means that your entire setup can be installed through Conda (if there's packages for it all).
 For example, you can create an environment with Rstudio, R, and ggplot2 with a single command.
-You can search for packages `here <anacondaorg>`_.
+You can search for packages at anaconda.org_.

 To install software in the currenctly activated environment: